Walking Forward – Cancer Research for American Indians

 - Additional costs associated with treatment such as gas, food and lodging.
 Average travel distance to cancer care is 145 miles one way.

 - Home to four of the top 10 poorest counties in the U.S., with poverty rates over 45 percent

 - Negative attitudes and mistrust toward local caregivers

-Despite the challenges, Walking Forward has achieved success as evident from measured outcomes over the last several years, such as:
+Despite the challenges that patients face, Walking Forward has achieved success as evident from measured outcomes over the last several years, such as:

-- Created research infrastructure including new research partners
+- Created a robust research infrastructure adding new research partners

 - Higher completion rates for treatment, which often leads to higher survival rates

 - Higher participation rate in clinical trials with over 4,000 American Indian participants to date

 - Increased trust among the tribal community

 - Integrating patient navigators into Indian Health Service facilities in South Dakota